 ‘One example I am particularly proud of is our recent work with the Ik in Uganda,’ says Claire Thomas, MRG’s deputy director.
 ‘This is a community that has been excluded and ignored for decades.
 Even in Uganda few people knew about them and even fewer cared what happened to them.
 For a while, we wanted to do work but nothing moved as there were no leaders in the community.
 All the Ik who managed to somehow get an education left the area – and why wouldn’t they, as there was no work there.
 But in the last three years a small group of Ik with some education and rights awareness is emerging and, amazingly, in 2016 someone from the Ik community was elected as an MP in Uganda.
 MRG was there ready to support this emerging group as an organization formed, Ik Agenda for Development Initiative (IADI), and to take its first steps, hold some local-level activities, begin to gain a track record.’
 Balikunda adds, ‘MRG always invites them to meetings involving minority and indigenous communities for exposure and learning from others.’
 As a result, there is more hope for equality and inclusion for children of the Ik growing up today than at any time in the last 40 years.

 MRG has specifically concentrated on increasing the capacity for these communities and partners to advocate on behalf of themselves in a national, regional and international context.
-Says Das, ‘These governance trainings not only strengthened their organization but also added to their capacity to advocate for their community.
+MRG’s former Director of Programmes says: ‘These governance trainings not only strengthened their organization but also added to their capacity to advocate for their community.
 You could see on the international stage when we took groups that were involved in the Ireland Aid project to the UN or regional bodies that the network of intervention and the confidence with which they presented interventions increased.’